Interplay of Unidirectional Quantum Strings in Kagome Rydberg Atom Array

 As a one-dimensional quantum object, the quantum string can be well described by a one-dimensional quantum model, such as in triangular lattices \cite{XXZ_string,TIM_string03}, Kagome lattices \cite{kagome_zhang1,kagome_zhang3}, and even the high-Tc problem \cite{high-tc}.
-Here, the configuration of the string can be mapped into an effective spin-1/2 chain by mapping the gauge field $\nwarrow$ ($\nearrow$) to effective spin up (down) \cite{kagome_zhang1}.
-Then, the ring exchange interaction plays the role of the effective spin-exchange interaction.
-Although the second and third-order long-range repulsive interactions contribute to the complicated Ising interaction, the ring exchange is dominant while stretching.
-Consequently, the effective model describing the string is approximately the spin-1/2 XY model, which can be exactly solved by applying the Jordan-Wigner transformation.
-Counting the spins in Fig.~\ref{fig03}(e), we can find that the defect distance can change the total magnetization of effective spins as $M = \delta x / 2$.
-Therefore, zero magnetization corresponds to $\delta x = 0$ and also to half-filled Jordan-Wigner fermions, which preserve the lowest energy.
-Then, stretching the string is equivalent to inserting additional Jordan-Wigner free fermions into a higher Fermi energy band, so the energy cost becomes larger and larger which exhibits asymptotic freedom-like behavior.
+Illustrated in Fig.\ref{fig03}(e), the configuration of the string can be mapped into an effective spin-1/2 chain by mapping the electric field $\nwarrow$ ($\nearrow$) to effective spin up (down) \cite{kagome_zhang1}.
+Then, the ring exchange interaction plays the role of the effective spin-exchange or nearest neighbor XY interaction.
+Meanwhile, the second and third-order long-range repulsive interactions contribute to the ferromagnetic Ising interaction.
+When the Ising interaction dominates, the quantum string prefers to keep straight so that the stretching will decrease the energy, and the interactions between the defects are repulsive.
+In contrast, if the ring exchange is dominant, the string would prefer more kinks and stay along the $y$-direction, so the stretching will increase the energy and the two edge defects feel an attractive interaction.
+Counting the spins in Fig.~\ref{fig03}(e), we can find that the defect distance equals the total magnetization of effective spins.
+Therefore, zero magnetization corresponds to $\delta x = 0$, and stretching the quantum string is equivalent to tuning the total magnetization.
+Therefore, we can obtain the parameters of the effective model (EM) by fitting the energy with different defect distances.
+Consequently, as demonstrated in Fig.~\ref{fig03}(f), the energy calculated by exactly diagonalizing the effective model matches well with the numerical results.
+Furthermore, as shown in \ref{fig03}(b-d), the distributions of the observables calculated with QMC and EM also match quantitatively well.
+The corresponding fitted XY interaction is larger than the effective Ising interaction, so we can observe the strong resonances in the middle region.
+Therefore, similar to the ferromagnetic phase in the spin 1/2 XY chain, the quantum string's dynamics should be more like a free fermion which is also found in the $Z_2$ LGT \cite{borla2025stringbreaking21dmathbbz2}.
+Details of the effective theory and more comparisons can be found in the Appendix.
+On the other hand, stretching in the $y$-direction can result in the ``tensile breaking" \cite{Rydberg_kagome}, and more discussions related to distribution and energy are also included in the Appendix.